The first step to OpenGL programming on macOS

 ⚠️ Warning: On macOS you're not using libraries to include system level APIs, but Frameworks.

-To include headers in source, use #include <OpenGL/gl.h>
+To include headers in source, use #include <OpenGL/gl.h> and #include

-To link OpenGL libraries, use options -framework OpenGL
+To link OpenGL libraries, use options -framework OpenGL and

--framework GLUT
+-framework GLUT.

-Make sure to use something like #ifdef __APPLE__
+Make sure to use something like #ifdef __APPLE__ when determining how

-the headers, the rest of the world tends to follow the
+to #include the headers, the rest of the world tends to follow the

-convention: <GL/gl.h>
+convention: <GL/gl.h>.

 Minimal Compilation